slabs37/Huntress-map/README.md

 # Why is it uploaded
 So that others can learn from this map and hopefully fix something or improve in their own Vivify maps.

-Most assets were created by me.
+Nearly all assets were created by me.
 The sky was made by [n-yoda](https://github.com/n-yoda/unity-skybox-shaders).

 You can reuse all assets in this project in your own projects.